orbis-dei/orbis-dei.github.io/content/places/hp-church-of-st-francis-corinaldo-it.md

 tags:
 - maria-goretti
 - holy-persons
+- churches
 - italy
 ---

-This was the Goretti's parish church when they lived in Corinaldo.
+This was the Gorettis' parish church when they lived in Corinaldo.
 Here Luigi and Assunta Goretti were married and St. Maria Goretti baptized.
 The font where she was baptized is still preserved in the church.